Need to use up your overripe bananas? Banana Oatmeal Cookies are delicious and so simple to make.

 OATMEAL COOKIES

 These banana cookies are a delicious with the addition of the oatmeal.
-I think it give these Banana Oatmeal Cookies the perfect texture and keeps them soft and moist…which is exactly what you want in a Chewy Banana Cookie.
+I think it gives these Banana Oatmeal Cookies the perfect texture and keeps them soft and moist…which is exactly what you want in a Chewy Banana Cookie.

 Banana Chocolate Chip Cookies